Spruce Broom Rust

 black spruce (P. mariana)

 Habitat(s): branches or main boles of spruce trees, bearberry/kinnikinnick leaves

 Spruce broom rust is one of the most easily identifiable diseases in Alaska, therefore we have a remarkably comprehensive map of both ground and aerial observations (see Detection Map).
-During 2021 ground surveys in Interior and Southcentral, we documented spruce broom rust on both white and Sitka spruce at ten locations between Delta Junction and Homer.
-In addition, 12 research grade observations were recorded through iNaturalist.
-From the air, about 120 acres were mapped, mostly north of the Alaska Range between the Kanuti, Yukon Flats, and Tetlin National Wildlife Refuges, and towards Denali National Park and Preserve.
+During 2022 ground detection surveys in Interior and Southcentral Alaska, we documented spruce broom rust on both white and Sitka spruce at 40 locations between the Brooks Range in the Interior to the Kenai National Wildlife Refuge on the Kenai Peninsula in Southcentral.
+A further 154 observations of the disease were made during the aerial detection survey.
+In addition, 18 research grade observations were recorded through iNaturalist.
 The brooms are perennial, with relatively steady incidence from year to year.
 In 2018, an observation was made on the Seward Peninsula, over 100 miles west of previous detections and west of the proposed range of kinnikinnick (Arctostaphylos uva-ursi), the alternate host plant (based on Hulten, 1968, Flora of Alaska).
 This part of the state has not since been flown to confirm the record.
 Broom rust is common and widespread on white and black spruce branches and stems throughout Southcentral and the Interior.
 It is absent from most of Southeast aside from Glacier Bay, northern Lynn Canal, and Halleck Harbor on Kuiu Island.

 The incidence of the perennial brooms changes little over time, although conditions for infection may be particularly favorable in some years.